alexander-nichols/capstone-project/model_card.md

 </p>

 ## Conclusion
-The direct of the dependencies aligns with intuition indicating that the model is behaving sensibly both across the entire set of developing countries and within an important specific subset, Africa.
+The key features, and their dependency, aligns with intuition indicating that the model is behaving sensibly across the entire set of developing countries and within an important specific subset, Africa.